-Today, we’ll talk about a classic recipe, the whipped shortcrust pastry, but made gluten-free and without one of its essential ingredients, butter, which has been excellently replaced by avocado pulp.
-The result was a shortcrust pastry for refined dessert pastries and cookies, soft, “buttery” to the right point, fragrant and delicious.
-It’s an extremely easy and quick recipe to make, which will also appeal to those who don’t have particular dietary needs, requiring 12 hours of rest in the fridge for the shortcrust pastry to settle and hold its shape when baked.
+Today we will talk about a classic recipe, the whipped shortcrust pastry, but made without gluten and without one of its key ingredients, butter, which has been excellently replaced by avocado pulp.
+The result is a shortcrust pastry for dessert pastries and cookies, refined, soft, “buttery” just right, fragrant, and delicious.
+This is an extremely easy and quick recipe to make, which will also please those without specific dietary needs, requiring 12 hours of rest in the fridge so that the pastry can settle and hold its shape during baking.

 - Difficulty: Very Easy